Jump to content

 Employer Obligations

 Since 2003 employers are obliged, by law, to provide all employees with access to a pension.
-As mentioned above where there is no company pension in place or where some employees can not access that company pension the employer must allow access to a Personal Retirement Savings Account (PRSA) provider.
+As mentioned above, where there is no company pension in place or where some employees cannot access that company pension the employer must allow access to a Personal Retirement Savings Account (PRSA) provider.

 The obligations involved in providing access to a PRSA provider consist of three simple steps on the part of the employer -